 Pierpont Community & Technical College encourages each employee to feel free to discuss ideas and concerns with his/her manager or any other member of the College's management team, including the President.
-A candid discussion is generally the most effective path for implementing ideas and solving problems.
+A candid discussion, beginning with your supervisor as appropriate and following the chain of command, is generally the most effective path for implementing ideas and solving problems.
 Pierpont Community & Technical College's open-door policy includes the following:

-- Offering open door management whereby any employee has access to anyone in the College's management. - Promoting candor and trust in all business communications and relationships. - Encouraging the discussion of any topic, concern, or issue with any management staff.

-- Providing timely and clear explanations of policy and practices to avoid misunderstandings. - Providing objective, sensitive and prompt actions to resolve issues or disputes, and ensuring that adequate and timely feedback is provided to the originator.
+- Offering open door management whereby any employee has access to anyone in the College's management. - Promoting candor and trust in all business communications and relationships. - Encouraging the discussion of any topic, concern, or issue with any management staff. - Providing timely and clear explanations of policy and practices to avoid misunderstandings. - Providing objective, sensitive and prompt actions to resolve issues or disputes, and ensuring that adequate and timely feedback is provided to the originator.